 Well the pandemic ended a LONG time ago and Amazon is STILL having trouble in many areas of the country.

 Yet they keep raising the price of Prime and people go along with it like sheep.

 Don’t believe me?
 Check out the 900+ comments on the article I wrote about this Amazon shipping problem.

 People are dropping Prime like a bad habit EVERY single day.

 If you’re on the fence about dropping the cash on an Amazon.com Prime membership, I have a few tips to minimize your costs.

-- Get Amazon price alerts.
-If you end up (or already are) a Prime member you need to be using CamelCamelCamel.com as it allows you to create Amazon price alerts on products you want to purchase.
-The website then emails you when the price drops below a predetermined price point.
-It’s a sweet little free tool with a totally stupid name.
+2. Get Amazon price alerts.
+If you end up (or already are) a Prime member you need to start using Amazon price alert services like CamelCamelCamel.com that allows you to create Amazon price trackers on products you want to purchase.

 Ask the Reader: Are you an Amazon Prime member?
-If so, do you think it is worth the current $99/yr price tag?
-What about if they raise the annual fee to $119?
+If so, do you think it’s worth the money or is it a terrible buy?
 Also, do you think it makes you overspend and not research the best price?

 By Kyle James